What is a Life Cycle Assessment? LCA

 A digital twin is a digital replica of a physical object or system.

-A Supply Chain digital twin is a computer model that represents various components and processes involved in the supply chain such as warehouses, transportation networks, and production facilities.
+A Supply Chain digital twin is a computer model that represents the components and processes of the supply chain, including warehouses, transportation networks, and production facilities.

-In this digital representation, you can model each element of your end-to-end supply chain with costs, energy, emissions and lead time parameters.
+In this digital representation, you can model each element of your end-to-end supply chain, including costs, energy, emissions, and lead times.

-When you are brainstorming potential mitigation strategies you can simulate their impacts on the whole supply chain.
+When brainstorming potential mitigation strategies, you can simulate their impacts on the whole supply chain.

 For example,

-• What would be the costs of implementing a logistic network to collect used items at the store?
+- What would be the costs of implementing a lo,istic network to collect used items at the store?

 For more details,